 Pros and Cons of Using an iBuyer

-Convenience and speed are the big benefits of using iBuyer.
+Convenience and speed are the big benefits of using an iBuyer.
 For sellers, there’s no tedious staging or marketing of the home, and they don’t have to wait weeks or months for inspections, loan underwriting, and closing processes to take place.
-Instead, they can sell their property and move onward and upward in just a few days’ time.
+Instead, they can sell their property and move onward and upward in just a few days.
 This can be especially advantageous for sellers needing to relocate quickly or those who just don’t have the time and resources to deal with the open market.

 Using an iBuyer also means cutting out the need for a listing agent.
 In most cases, listing agents take 6% of the total transaction cost in commission.
 This can be a hefty amount of money, especially in some of the country’s costlier markets.